 - An acceptable Certificate of Insurance for general comprehensive liability in the amount of $2 million.
 The Town of Oakville must be named as additional insured.

-- A security deposit in the form of cash or certified cheque for any potential damage to or loss of town property, materials or supplies.
+- A security deposit in the form of certified cheque for any potential damage to or loss of town property, materials or supplies.
 The amount of the deposit shall be determined by the director of the department responsible for the issuance of the permit.

 - Other special charges may be required depending on the nature of the filming